JovanJevtic/LiveStockMarketCharts/README.md

 ## Instructions For Contributors:
 Project is open for contributions.
 Feel free to pull some requests!

-### In order to set it up to work, all you have to do is add your own Yahoo Finance RAPIDAPI key in .env file.
+### In order to set it up to work, all you have to do is add your own Yahoo Finance RAPIDAPI key and host in .env file.
 Push your changes to contributing branch!